Beautiful beaches and architecture belie the hardship many children face

 But despite increased efforts to protect children’s rights, up to 80,000 underage girls are estimated to be working as maids in the country today, and around 56 per cent of the female population continues to be illiterate, as compared to around 31 per cent of males.

 The challenge any modern Islamic country faces today is to reconcile the traditional values, which are rooted in an Islamic legal framework, with the changing nature of a progressive society of which women and children form an integral part.
 The work of SOS Children’s Villages in El Jadida includes caring for children who have lost parental care and ensuring that they have a nurturing home and a solid educational foundation for life.

 Children are able to be children; playing with friends and going to school are part of everyday life at SOS Children's Village (photo: SOS archives).

 The main purpose of the children’s village is to provide long-term, family-based care to children in need.
 However, what is special about this village is its location in central El Jadida.
+Some of these families live in houses that are integrated in the community.
 This means that the children attend local kindergartens and schools and are thus very much integrated into the community from a young age.
 The children also have easy access to all cultural as well as medical facilities.

 Strengthening families: SOS Children's Village EL Jadida runs a series of programmes to support the local population.
 Local families who are at risk of breaking down can find assistance through the SOS Family Strengthening Programme.
 We work directly with families and communities so that they can continue to care for their children.
 We ensure that children have access to essential health and nutritional services, and try to improve their parents' income generating skills.
 We offer counselling when needed.
 In 2014, we assisted 40 families and 100 children and young people.